Subscribe to updates

 Flood Risk Management Authorities Report

-A significant portion of the meeting is dedicated to an update from the Flood Risk Management Authorities (FRMAs) for County Durham.
-This includes reports and presentations from Durham County Council, the Environment Agency, and Northumbrian Water Limited.
-The discussions are expected to cover current and future flood mitigation schemes, partnership working, and funding secured for these initiatives.
+A significant portion of the meeting was dedicated to receiving updates from Flood Risk Management Authorities (FRMAs) for County Durham.
+This included reports and presentations from Durham County Council's Corporate Director of Neighbourhoods and Environment, the Environment Agency, and Northumbrian Water Limited.

-Durham County Council, acting as the Lead Local Flood Authority (LLFA) under the Flood and Water Management Act 2010, will present details of its Flood and Coastal Protection Team's activities.
-This includes an overview of completed and ongoing flood mitigation schemes, such as the South Stanley and Craghead Area project funded by the Flood and Coastal Resilience Innovation Programme, and the SuDS in Schools Project.
-The report will also detail the work undertaken by the Northumbria Integrated Drainage Partnership (NIDP), which aims to reduce flood risk from sewers, rivers, and surface water runoff across the North East.
+Durham County Council, acting as the Lead Local Flood Authority (LLFA) under the Flood and Water Management Act 2010, was set to provide details of current and future flood mitigation schemes.
+This included an update on the South Stanley and Craghead Area project, funded by the Flood and Coastal Resilience Innovation Programme, which aims to develop new approaches to Sustainable Drainage Systems (SuDS).
+The council also planned to report on its involvement in the SuDS in Schools Project, which will retrofit SuDS in seven schools across the county, and ongoing studies within the Northumbria Integrated Drainage Partnership (NIDP).

 Quarter Three 2025/2026 Forecast of Revenue and Capital Outturn